 CT of the Chest

-A CT scan of the chest is often used to further evaluate abnormalities found on routine chest X-rays.
-Because CT allows much greater clarity of internal organs, bone, soft tissue, and blood vessels than can be seen with routine X-ray, physicians are able to perform a more in-depth study.
+A CT scan of the chest is often used to further evaluate abnormalities found on routine chest x-rays.
+Because CT allows much greater clarity of internal organs, bone, soft tissue, and blood vessels than can be seen with routine x-rays, physicians are able to perform a more in-depth study.

-- Further evaluate abnormalities found on routine chest x-rays.
+- Further evaluates abnormalities found on routine chest x-rays.

-- Help diagnose the cause of symtoms such as cough, shortness of breath, chest pain, or fever.
+- Help diagnose the cause of symptoms such as a cough, shortness of breath, chest pain, or fever.

 - Detect infections such as pneumonia or tuberculosis.

 - Demonstrate chronic conditions such as emphysema, bronchiectasis or interstitial lung disease.

 - Diagnose vascular abnormalities such as pulmonary emboli (blood clots in the lung vessels) or an aortic aneurysm (dilated aorta).

 A CT scan of the body is typically performed on the abdominal and pelvic region.
 Because CT allows much greater clarity of internal organs, bone, soft tissue, and blood vessels, CT is very well suited for evaluation and diagnosis of numerous disorders that can occur in these regions.

 - Diagnose infections such as diverticulitis, appendicitis, or pyelonephritis (kidney infection).